Best StairMaster Playlist: Match BPM To Your Climbing Pace

 Here's the problem with most "workout playlists" on Spotify or Apple Music: they're a chaotic mess of tempos.
 One song sits at 95 BPM, the next jumps to 170, and the one after that drops to 110.
 Your body can't settle into a consistent cadence because the beat keeps yanking you in different directions.

 For the StairMaster specifically, you need a playlist where every track falls within a tight BPM window.
-If you're doing the 25-7-2 at level 7, you want songs locked between about 120–135 BPM for the entire 25 minutes.
+If you're doing the 25-7-2 at level 7, you want songs locked between about 130–140 BPM for the entire 25 minutes so you can maintain a steady ~65-70 SPM pace by stepping on the half-beat.
 No wild tempo swings.
 Just a steady pulse your legs can ride.

 There are two ways to build this: